 Finish that show you’ve been binging.
 Organize your bedroom.
-Bar hop with friends.
+Grab dinner with friends.
 Watch football.
 Go sledding with your kids.
 Sleep in.

 These are the things you want to do on a Saturday.

 Write a cover letter?
 Send out networking emails?
 Not so much.

 But if you clicked on this article, that means you’re probably job searching, and have yet to find the motivation to do it on the weekend (even though you know you need to).

 Lucky for you, I have the perfect calendar for really kick-starting the process (that won’t take up your entire day off).
 And you know what?
 If you follow this schedule for four weekends in a row and you’re going to be in a great place.

 Whether you’re starting at 9 AM (because you’re a morning person) or at 5 PM (because you’re a night owl), it’s important to get yourself mentally—and physically—in the zone.

 Throw on your comfiest clothes and get settled in a place where you know you’ll be productive.

 Make sure you’re surrounded by everything you need (so you don’t get distracted tracking them down later)—your laptop, a notebook or your planner, snacks, a water bottle, tissues, a bathroom.
 Now open up your LinkedIn profile, your resume, and any other materials you think you might need.

 Lastly, reach out to a few trusted friends and see if they’re available to do some quick proofreading later in the day.